 The recovery time for surgery is dependent on the type of procedure you are having and your general health and wellbeing.

-At your initial appointment, our clinical nurses will meet with you to discuss what to expect following your procedure, including expected timeframes and how to prepare for a surgical recovery.
+At your initial appointment, the specialist surgeon and clinical nurses will meet with you to discuss what to expect following your procedure, including expected timeframes and how to prepare for a surgical recovery.

 We suggest that you also write down any questions you may have about your recovery process and bring them to your consultation.
 Your surgeon and our experienced clinical nurses will be able to assist you.